hono-mame/Hasktorch/Session6/README.md

 - [ ] Evaluate the trained model using STS
     - [ ] Prepare data
     - [ ] Evaluate the model (cosine similarity)
-- [x] Evaluate the model with two sentences and calculate similarity (did not use STS)
+- [x] Evaluate the model with two sentences and calculate similarity (without STS)

 advanced
 - [ ] Calculating the meaning composition (word2vec)